3.4 Physical Inventory

 - Define inventory schedule

-- Conduct initial scanning event
+- Conduct pre-inventory meeting and initial scanning event

 - Provide interim, reconciliation and final reports

-- Review and approve inventory adjustments
+- Review, approve, and post inventory adjustments

 - Ensure adequate resources are available to support inventory event